CyrilNb/AnamorphosisAndroid/README.md

 # AnamorphosisAndroid

-[University project] AnamorphosisAndroidis an android application to simulate the effect of an anamorphosis on any video you want!
+[🎓 University project - 2018] 📸 Android image processing app to apply anamorphosis effect on your photos or any videos you want!

 This application was made to combine our knowledge of Android development with image processing.

 # Documentation
 You can check the documentation here: https://cyrilnb.github.io/ImageEditor/

+# Branch

+Warning: switch to the "dev" branch to see the most up-to-date source code!

 # Technical Skills
 - Ffmpeg